IRNAS/newharvest-modular-bioreactor-v2/01_general_operation.md

  - Disconnect syringe A from the tubing and empty syringe B completely to flush the rest of the tubing.
  - Reconnect syringe A.

-## Starting first cycle <a id="cycle"></a>
- - Install tray into the incubator
- - Set perfusion speed as described in the [tray operation instructions](https://github.com/symbiolab/NewHarvest-modular-bioreactor/blob/master/hardware/03_tray-operation-instructions.pdf)
- - Start cycle

 #### Notes: